eirslett/sbt-slf4j/README.md

-# sbt-slf4j: A bridge between sbt logger and slf4j
+# A bridge between sbt's plugin logger and SLF4J

 You use it with your sbt plugin, so that you can include libraries that rely on SLF4J for logging.
-This bridge sets up SBT's logger as implementation for SLF4J.

 ## Usage
 You have to setup SLF4J in every task implementation.